DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-03-30-highlighting-problems-with-records.md

 ---
-title: Highlighting provlems with trainee records
+title: Highlighting problems with trainee records
 description: A new feature to help providers fix their own data
 date: 2023-03-30
 ---

-Highlighting problems in trainee records

 As the number of records in Register grows we continue to discover problems with trainee data.

 We’ve designed a new feature to help highlight these problems.
 This will make it easier for users to find problems and then fix them.